-Egyptian Sinai Landrace Project 2023
+Egyptian Sinai Heirloom Project 2015 - 2025

 Ever since I learned that cannabis was central to many mystical traditions of ancient Egypt, as well as the Holy Sacrament of Moses, I knew I was destined to secure some Egyptian seeds.
 After a few years of searching, they found me via The Real Seed Company.
 A seed source, dedicated to preserving “landrace” cannabis genetics, usually collected directly from the source.
 Their website described the variety as being collected in Sinai Egypt during the years 1990-1997.
 The scent was described as “tangy, rose, with indica hashy notes that ranged from sweet and floral, to ammonia or cat urine.
 Flowering was said to begin early with some finishing times occurring in late August/early September.
 The term that was used to described this was semi-autoflower.
 Expected height was 0.6-1.8 meters (2-6ft), with the taller plants having airy flowers and the shorter plants having denser ones.
 Being from North Africa the strain has adapted to the harsh environment of the Egyptian mountains which can be extremely hot and then near freezing in the winter.
 The bedouin who cultivate this variety normally only use camel dung to fertilize and occasionally bring in mud from the Nile.

-As they began to flower, I looked at the specimens that flowered quickest, now that I consistently find the effect I desire, I used this season to look more at speed, and yield.
 Some specimens stood out, like #11, which showcased, early flowers, large frame, intense vigor, large buds with a high yield.
 The flowers were light and airy but thick and long, with gorgeous pink stigmas.
 In fact a large portion of these seeds produced pink stigma variants.
 I noticed that the pink flowers have a stronger pungent peachy flower incense odor.
 Some express the pungent peach as rotting fruit, or peach with a yeasty undertone, and a few had no funk but just sweet peach.
 For all these reasons, the pink haired expressions have become some of my favorites.

 One of the fastest to flower was #7 and she produced a hearty harvest for such a small plant and once cured via light fermentation.
-The flowers took on a light golden brown hue and produced the meditative, centered effect, that in larger amounts produced a psychedelic experience that took around 45 mins to build up after smoking and lasted for 4.5+ hrs.
+The flowers took on a light golden brown hue and produced the meditative, centered effect, that in larger amounts produced a psychedelic experience that took around 45 mins to build up after smoking and lasted for multiple hours.
 She possessed a peachy, citrus, incense and old man cologne/soap scent.
 A beautiful open structure of airy but tightly knit buds, with minimal branching.
 This one became a fast favorite because of the effect she produced.

 Numbers #28 and #29 were very similar, they had smaller yields, and had a strong citrus based scent with backings of peach flowers, and a strong nose burning plastic note.
 These produced an effect that came on quick and powerful.
 While the yield is smaller, the potency and quality is spectacular.